Skip to main content

 What it is

-OpenCitations is an independent not-for-profit infrastructure organisation for open scholarship dedicated to the publication of open bibliographic and citation data by the use of Semantic Web technologies.
+OpenCitations is an independent not-for-profit infrastructure organization for open scholarship dedicated to the publication of open bibliographic and citation data by the use of Semantic Web technologies.
+OpenCitations espouses the UNESCO principles of Open Science and complies with the Principles of Open Scholarly Infrastructure, the FAIR data principles (data should be findable, accessible, interoperable, and reusable), and with the recommendations of I4OC that citation data, in particular, should be structured, separable, and open.

 What it does?

 OpenCitations is dedicated to the publication of open bibliographic and citation data, thereby providing a disruptive alternative to traditional proprietary citation indexes.
-In particular, OpenCitations provides:

 OpenCitations enables:

-- Fairness, since it avoids institutions and independent scholars having to pay tens of thousands of dollars annually (that most of them cannot afford!) for commercial access to their own scholarly data;
+1. Fairness, since it avoids institutions and independent scholars having to pay tens of thousands of dollars annually (that most of them cannot afford!) for commercial access to their own scholarly data;

-- Reuse, since there are no licence restrictions and all data, are provided under CC0, so users can re-publish and reuse for any purpose the citation data that OpenCitations provides;
+2. Reuse, since there are no licence restrictions and all data, are provided under CC0, so users can re-publish and reuse for any purpose the citation data that OpenCitations provides;

-- Research assessment, since we provide open data usable for national and international research evaluation exercises, enabling one to make such activities transparent and reproducible;
+3. Research assessment, since we provide open data usable for national and international research evaluation exercises, enabling one to make such activities transparent and reproducible;

-- Community governance, since the community is directly involved in the evolution of the infrastructure.
+4. Community governance, since the community is directly involved in the evolution of the infrastructure.

 Using OpenCitations is beneficial because it:

-- Provides (without charge under open licences) open metadata with a scope, depth, accuracy and provenance, as a disruptive alternative to traditional proprietary citation indexes;
+• Provides (without charge under open licences) open metadata with a scope, depth, accuracy and provenance, as a disruptive alternative to traditional proprietary citation indexes;

-- Supports stakeholder communities of libraries (authors, researchers, students, institutional administrators) to monitor research;
+• Supports stakeholder communities of libraries (authors, researchers, students, institutional administrators) to monitor research;

-- Enables reproducibility in bibliometrics research;
+• Enables reproducibility in bibliometrics research;

-- Tracks the scholarly productivity and influence of members of academic community;
+• Tracks the scholarly productivity and influence of members of academic community;

-- Exploits free availability of citation data to build new applications and visualisations;
+• Exploits free availability of citation data to build new applications and visualisations;

-- Guarantees easy access to the citation data through different points of access, depending on the particular need.
+• Guarantees easy access to the citation data through different points of access, depending on the particular need.

 How can we use it?

-One of OpenCitations’ main priorities is to keep its services, software and data always without charge under open licences for fostering maximum reuse.
-The data held in any of the OpenCitations datasets are made freely available under a Creative Commons public domain dedication (CC0).
+One of OpenCitations’ main priorities is to keep its services, software and data always without charge under open licenses for fostering maximum reuse.

-The text of the web pages that comprise the OpenCitations website is made freely available under a Creative Commons Attribution 4.0 International Public License.
+The text of the web pages that comprise the OpenCitations web site is made freely available under a Creative Commons Attribution 4.0 International Public License.

 The software developed by OpenCitations for implementing all the services is made freely available on GitHub under the ISC License.

-Technical requirements:
+Technical Requirements

-- For using the services for programmatic access to the data (i.e. SPARQL endpoints and REST APIs), it is necessary to have a working internet connection and to specify the queries in a compliant way with the Web standards adopted (i.e. SPARQL and the HTTP protocol).
+• For using the services for programmatic access to the data (i.e. SPARQL endpoints and REST APIs), it is necessary to have a working internet connection and to specify the queries in a compliant way with the Web standards adopted (i.e. SPARQL and the HTTP protocol).

 Datasets: https://opencitations.net/datasets